New York Custody Lawyer

 Joint Custody is Never Presumed

-A New York judge doesn’t start any case on the presumption that joint custody is the best option for a child.
-If you are making a request for joint custody in family court, then you’ll be obligated to show the judge why it’s in the best interests of the child to have shared custody between both parents.
+A New York judge doesn’t start any case on the presumption that joint custody is the option for a child.
+If you are making a request for joint custody in family court, then you’ll be obligated to show the judge why it’s in the interests of the child to have shared custody between both parents.

 The New York case of Trolf v.
-Trolf speaks of some situations where joint custody might make the best sense.
+Trolf speaks of some situations where joint custody might make the sense.
 A court can award joint custody in families where the parents can get along reasonably well.
 Trolf showed us that in situations where the parents can be polite to one another and cooperate for the sake of the children, joint custody can be awarded.

 Even hurt feelings in a marriage shouldn’t stop a qualified parent from having joint custody.
 It doesn’t make a difference if the parents get along with each other or not.
 What makes the difference is if they can reasonably cooperate for the good of the children.

 According to New York law, legal custody is the ability of a parent to make primary life decisions for a minor child.
 These decisions include such matters as religion, education, and medical matters.
 Joint legal custody exists when both parents share in making primary life decisions for a minor child.